ashutoshmjain/gita/src/thought.md

 A story works where a text book fails.

 The information, in `Bramh`, is held with in the interrelationships of manifested entities.
 A woman is someone's mother, a sister and a wife.
 And hundreds of more relationships she has with animate beings and inanimate things.
-In the physical world, our identity is determined by the social graph - connections with place of birth, education institute, employment  - tiny specs of information held with in each connection ! `Bramh` is sum total of all the identities - entirety of information.
+In the physical world, our identity is determined by the social graph - connections with place of birth, education institute, employment  - tiny specs of information held with in each connection ! `Bramh` is sum total of all the identities - living or lifeless - entirety of information.

 While a text book condenses the ideas, a narrative spreads the information amongst its fictitious identities - characters of the fiction.
 It implores us to create those characters as virtual entities in our minds.
 One might think the information is locked in the text; the truth is information is held in our minds - in the relationships we form with the characters.
 No wonder a narrative is only as good as the characters it builds.
 A typical fiction builds a hero and a villain and a few side roles because developing characters is taxing. `Dwaipayana` could develop thousands of characters - hundreds of heroes and anti-heroes - because it was history of reality - truth.

 > When you cut copy and paste the truth, the burden of character development is taken by reality.
-You still need to write the story!
+You still need to write the story - exactly as it happened!
 >
 > No one knows for sure if `Dwaipayana` intentionally chose to present history in a fictional format (`Mahabharata`), but we all know there is no bigger fiction than the reality itself !